Rico1900/shan/README.md

 <h1 align="center">
-  shan
+  hant
 </h1>

 <p align="center">
   <img src="./img/logo.jpg" width="200" />
 </p>

-`shan` is a verification tool for verifying scenario-controlled hybrid automata network, which combines interrupt sequence diagrams and hybrid automata networks to facilitate modelling of distributed hybrid systems.
+`hant` is a testing framework for partially verifying hybrid automata networks.
+It utilizes event and bound sequences as test cases, encoding both these test cases and the HAN under test as SMT formulas.

 ### Preliminary